 For more information on her battle with cervical cancer, please click here to visit Stephanie’s Caring Bridge site.

-We find that many people do not know or understand HPV, the causes, the symptoms, and the dangers it can impose on the body.
-We have found that many do not know the link between HPV and cervical cancer… Stephanie’s journey opened all of our eyes and we want to uncover the facts and information about HPV and HPV vaccines.
+The main vision of our foundation is education.
+We are finding that so many people do not know nor understand HPV, the causes, the symptoms, and the dangers it could impose on the body.
+We have found that many do not know the link between HPV and cervical cancer.
+We are wanting to uncover the facts and information of HPV as well as vaccines that can prevent it.
+Our goal is to educate about Cervical Cancer, what causes it, and what can be done to prevent it.
+We know that education is key to saving our loved ones from this very preventable disease.